-2. Introduction
+2. INTRODUCTION

 At The Beam Trust we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
-The Local Governing Board in each school approve the S175 return and annual safeguarding audit to the Warrington Safeguarding Partnership (WSP) on a yearly basis.
-Schools share these with the Trust for oversight by Trustees.
+The Local Governing Board for each school approve the S175 return and annual safeguarding audit on a yearly basis.
+Schools share these with Governors and the Trust for oversight by Governors and Trustees.